 Los Gemelos and the Scalesia Forest

 You can also drive past Bellavista to the highest point of Santa Cruz and go see the famous “Los Gemelos” (The Twins).
 These volcanic formations are located at both sides of the highway and consist of lava chambers with collapsed ceilings (due to erosion), forming crater-looking holes on the ground.
 The formations are not visible from the highway, as they are hidden below a beautiful scalesia forest.
-Scalesias are a giant type of daisy and are endemic to the Galapagos.
-So park and walk a few metres – the drive there is worth it and the view will impress you!
+Scalesias is a giant type of daisy and is endemic to the Galapagos.
+So park and walk a few meters – the drive there is worth it and the view will impress you!

 Rancho Las Primicias

 The highlands of Santa Cruz are also a wonderful place to see the most iconic Galapagos BIG15 species in the wild, most notable of which is the colossal Galapagos giant tortoise.
 Visit “Rancho Las Primicias,” a family-owned farm turned into a Galapagos giant tortoise reserve and marvel at these giant creatures as they peacefully roam around the property.
 You’ll get to see them eating, snoozing or taking a nice refreshing bath in a mud pool.
 You can even stand next to them for some fantastic photos, but just remember not to touch them as it is forbidden by the Galapagos National Park to touch the wildlife, as this could gravely interrupt their natural processes!

 Around the area of “Las Primicias,” be sure to ask your guide or driver to take you to one of the many lava tunnels throughout Santa Cruz’s highlands.
 They’re usually located inside private properties but most are open to visitors and charge but a small fee for entry.
 Lava tunnels that are open to the public are well kept and illuminated.
 Take a walk through one of these amazing volcanic formations and go back to a time when the islands where being born.